rdkcentral/firebolt-documentation/versioned_docs/version-0.8.0/firebolt_docs/getting-started/quick-start-guide.md

 ---

 # Getting Started Guide
-Getting your app up and running on Firebolt takes just a few simple steps.
+TEST Getting your app up and running on Firebolt takes just a few simple steps.

 Most of your app's code is dealing with your own content and services, and rightfully so!
 However, there are a few minor APIs that your app will need to call in order to function in a Firebolt-compliant manner.
 Most of these APIs require just one line of code.